Chalk's Ocean Airways Flight 101: Passengers and crew

-Twenty people — 18 passengers and two crew members — were on board.
+Twenty people — 18 passengers and 2 crew members — were on board.
 There were no survivors.
 Just over half of the passengers were Bimini locals returning from Christmas shopping.
-Three of the passengers were infants who were situated on the laps of their parents/guardians.
+Three of the passengers were infants who were situated on the laps of their parents and guardians.

 The last body found was recovered by a fisherman near Key Biscayne, 9 mi from the crash site.
 The bodies of all the other passengers were found still strapped in their seats.
+A notable passenger was Sergio Danguillecourt, a board member of Bacardi, who was travelling to Bimini with his wife Jacqueline to purchase a yacht.

 Dramatization

 The story of the disaster was featured on the ninth season of the Canadian National Geographic Channel show Mayday (known as Air Disasters in the US, Mayday in Ireland and Air Crash Investigation in the UK and the rest of world).
 The episode is entitled "Cracks In The System".

 Chalks Plane N2969 was used in the pilot episode Brother's Keeper of the television series Miami Vice, in which a drug dealer used the seaplane to evade Ricardo "Rico" Tubbs & James "Sonny" Crockett.

-N2969 was also used in the season 4 episode of Miami Vice, Baseballs of Death.
+N2969 was also used in seasons 1 and 4 of Miami Vice, (Season 1) "Heart of Darkness" and (Season 4) "Baseballs of Death."